 Nearly all employees in our data are still predicted to choose the HDHP if they can borrow at annualized interest rates of 25%, which mimics credit card debt.
 Even at annualized interest rates of 200%, over 95% of the sample would choose the HDHP, as shown in Figure 5 (Panel A).
 Risk aversion becomes more important as borrowing costs rise, but even at annualized interest rates of 500% and a CRRA coefficient of 3, a large majority of the sample would still choose the HDHP.
-The reason is that the difference in out-of-pocket payments between plans is small, with large differences being relatively rare, and high borrowing costs for low-probability events are not enough to outweigh the sizable difference in premiums and the certain receipt of HSA funds from the employer.
+The reason is that the difference in out-of-pocket payments between plans is generally small and high borrowing costs for low-probability events are not enough to outweigh the large difference in premiums and HSA funds from the employer.
 However, fewer people are predicted to choose Plan L if they are unable to borrow at all.
 At higher levels of risk aversion, less than half of the sample would choose Plan L. In reality, people can borrow from 403(b), although they may be unaware of it.